Get Adobe Flash player

 • Remember that the most important prenatal care is the way you care for yourself and your unborn child.

 • Continue the good health habits you began before becoming pregnant.
+Don’t get tired of working hard to do the best for you and your unborn child!

 • You can schedule your first prenatal visit as soon as you want: we usually see women for the first time at about 10-12 weeks pregnant (about 6-8 weeks after your first missed period).
+If you come before the 12th week we may not be able to hear the baby’s heartbeat yet, but we can begin care and discuss diet and your health during early pregnancy.

 Why should I go to a midwife?